gsrednick/moorea_spatial_portfolio/README.md

-# Code in support of Spatial portfolios in coral metapopulations are shaped by spatiotemporal asynchrony in environmental conditions
+# Code in support of manuscript

+title: *Spatial portfolios in coral metapopulations are shaped by spatiotemporal asynchrony in environmental conditions*

 Authors: Griffin Srednick, Kristen Davis, Peter Edmunds